nhanb/old.hi.imnhan.com/content/why-i-use-linux-automation.md

 Category: tutorials
 Tags: python, linux
 Slug: why-i-use-linux-automation
-Summary: Repeating is boring
+Summary: Repeating is for losers.

 (In this post, when I say Linux, I mean any popular GNU/Linux distribution.
 Hope this clarification will keep the nitpickers away.)

 First let's discuss *why* automation rocks.

-# Repetition is evil (and boring)
+## Repetition is evil (and boring)

 As a (would-be) software engineer, the *repetition is evil* notion has been planted in my head for far more times than anything else, and for good reasons.